Rachel, Jack and Ashley Too: Plot

-Rachel Goggins (Angourie Rice) and her older sister Jack (Madison Davenport) live with their father Kevin (Marc Menchaca) after the death of their mother.
-For her fifteenth birthday, Rachel receives Ashley Too (voiced by Miley Cyrus), an artificial intelligence (AI) robotic doll of her favourite pop star Ashley O (Miley Cyrus).
-Much to Jack's annoyance, Rachel treats the doll as a friend, but Ashley Too also compliments Jack's favourite genre of rock music, which was also her mother's favourite.
-Rachel dances to Ashley O's song "On a Roll" at a school talent contest, but leaves the stage embarrassed after slipping off a stool.
-Jack angrily hides Ashley Too, causing Rachel to accuse Jack of suppressing her own creativity.
+After the death of their mother, Rachel Goggins (Angourie Rice) and her bass-playing older sister Jack (Madison Davenport) live with their father Kevin (Marc Menchaca), who spends most of his time attempting to invent and promote mouse-control devices.
+Having recently moved, Rachel has no friends.
+For her fifteenth birthday, she receives Ashley Too (voiced by Miley Cyrus), an interactive artificially intelligent robotic doll of her favourite pop star Ashley O (Miley Cyrus).
+Ashley Too encourages and tutors Rachel, who treats her as a friend, but their relationship annoys Jack.
+Rachel dances to Ashley O's song "On a Roll" at a school talent contest, but fumbles the end of her routine and leaves the stage embarrassed.
+Jack blames Ashley Too for Rachel's chagrin and hides the doll; Rachel accuses Jack of suppressing both Rachel's and her own creativity.

-Meanwhile, Ashley O is unsatisfied with her musical direction and longs to play as a rock musician.
-When Ashley O writes broody music and does not take the medication given to subdue her, her controlling aunt and manager Catherine (Susan Pourfar) laces her dinner with drugs to render her comatose.
-When the news reports that the coma was caused by a shellfish allergy, Jack returns Ashley Too to Rachel, who shows no interest.
+Meanwhile, the real Ashley O is unsatisfied with her life and wants to reinvent herself as a rock musician.
+When she writes broody music and does not take the medication given to subdue her, her controlling aunt and manager Catherine Ortiz (Susan Pourfar) laces her food with drugs to render her comatose.
+She and the unscrupulous Doctor Munk begin to extract commercially viable music material from Ashley's brainwaves.
+When the news reports that the coma was caused by a shellfish allergy, Jack apologetically returns Ashley Too to Rachel, who shows no interest.

-Six months later, Ashley Too is reactivated by a news report on Ashley O's coma and malfunctions upon learning of her real self's predicament.
-Jack connects the doll to the software Kevin uses for his humane mousetrap inventions and removes a limiter.
-Ashley Too reveals herself to be a clone of Ashley O's consciousness, and convinces Rachel and Jack to look for evidence of Catherine's crimes at her house.
-After Jack inexpertly drives them there, she poses as a mouse pest control service while Rachel takes Ashley Too to where Ashley O lies comatose.
-The doll pulls the plug, trying to kill Ashley O, but actually removes a medication drip, awakening her.
-Jack and Rachel subdue two staff members alerted to the drip's removal by using Kevin's mouse stunner and a syringe of medication.
+Six months later, Ashley Too reactivates and begins to glitch out after seeing a news report on Ashley O's coma.
+Jack connects the doll to the diagnostic software Kevin uses for his humane mousetrap inventions and removes a limiter.
+Ashley Too reveals herself to be a duplicate of Ashley O's entire consciousness, and persuades Rachel and Jack to look for evidence of Catherine's crimes at her house.
+Jack inexpertly drives them there, then poses as a pest control technician while Rachel takes Ashley Too to where Ashley O lies comatose.
+The doll unplugs the life support to let her real self die, but it transpires that the machine was actually perpetuating the coma and Ashley wakes up.
+Jack and Rachel subdue two staff members with Kevin's mouse stunner and a sedative syringe and flee the house with both Ashleys.

-The now-conscious Ashley O directs the group to a venue where Catherine is debuting Ashley Eternal, a holographic replacement for Ashley O on music tours.
-Pursued by the police after Jack runs a red light, the group drive through the back entrance of the venue, surprising Catherine and the crowd as Ashley O emerges.
+Ashley O directs the group to a venue where Catherine is debuting Ashley Eternal, a holographic replacement for Ashley O. Pursued by the police after Jack runs a red light, the group drive through the back entrance of the venue, dismaying Catherine and astonishing the crowd as Ashley O emerges on stage.

-Later, Ashley O performs the song "Head Like a Hole" with Jack under the name "Ashley Fuckn O", while Rachel and Ashley Too watch.
+During the credits, Ashley O (now billed as "Ashley Fuckn O") performs the song "Head Like a Hole" in her new rock style at a smaller venue, with Jack on bass.
+Rachel and Ashley Too watch while Kevin talks to the bartender about the venue's pest control.
+Two dissatisfied fans leave the concert as Ashley crowd-surfs.